I Want To...

 If screening is included in the consent form, minimal risk screening procedures (e.g., blood draws, radiographs) may be conducted after the non-physician consent designee and participant have signed the consent form, but the physician-investigator must explain the risks, benefits and alternatives prior to starting the study intervention or the use of the investigational drug/device.

-What procedures are considered “clinical procedures for which consent by a physician would be required”?
+What procedures are considered “clinical procedures for which consent by a physician/APP would be required”?

 - Surgical procedures